2019 D.C. United season: Off season

 The off-season began with D.C.
 United announcing that they would not pick up options or renew a number of contracts for players on the 2018 roster, including striker Darren Mattocks, one of the team's leading scorers in 2018.
 Homegrown midfielder Ian Harkes was allowed to seek a spot with a club that would offer more playing time.
 Defender Taylor Kemp announced his retirement.
 The team let long-time defender Nick DeLeon go, and he found his way to Toronto FC.
 Despite interest in returning Yamil Asad, the club was unable to work out an extension of his loan, or a complete transfer.
 Veteran defender Kofi Opare moved on to a new club, Travis Worra retired, and David Ousted was released to free up cap space and in international roster spot.

 In Asad's stead, the team made a loan deal for Lucas Rodriguez, a young attacker from Argentina.
 Rodriguez was joined by another Argentinean, Leonardo Jara, a right back, who also came on a loan from Boca Juniors.
 The 2019 MLS SuperDraft brought D.C.
 United a fullback from Creighton University, Akeem Ward.
 The team signed two homegrown players, defender Donovan Pines, and midfielder Antonio Bustamante.
 The club also added veteran depth in goal, with Chris Seitz and Earl Edwards, Jr. As the pre-season neared an end, the team also was able to pick up some depth when Atlanta United F.C. released veteran Chris McCann to free up cap space.
 The final preseason move brought D.C. a back-up striker, MLS veteran Quincy Amarikwa.

 The biggest news of the off-season was a move that did not happen.
 On the last day of the European transfer window, G.M.
 Dave Kasper flew to Paris along with Luciano Acosta, to try and complete a transfer to the leading Ligue 1 team, Paris St-Germain F.C.
 Reportedly the sides were just too far apart on the money involved to consummate the deal.
 This meant that Acosta entered the season on the final year of his deal with D.C.
 United.

 Early season

 D.C.
 United began the new season on a bright note in dismal weather.
 On a very cold and rainy night at Audi Field.
-United opened the season with a 2–0 victory over the defending MLS Cup champions, Atlanta United.
+United opened the season with a 2–0 victory over the defending MLS Cup champions Atlanta United FC.
 Paul Arriola opened the scoring on the final kick of the half, assisted by Luciano Acosta on a corner kick by Wayne Rooney.
 In the second half, Lucho Acosta hit a knuckling shot that eluded Atlanta's goalkeeper, Brad Guzan.
 The team next traveled to New York City to play on NYCFC's famously small pitch.
 The goalkeeping for both teams was extraordinary with highlight-reel saves in a scoreless draw.